How to Cope with the Loss of A Dog

-The following morning, decisions were made to help relieve my dog from his suffering.
+The following morning, decisions were made to help relieve my dachshund from his suffering.
 I had to say goodbye even though I didn’t want to.
 When I arrived home, I was in total shock.
-I had never felt these emotions before.
+I had never felt these strong, heavy emotions before.
 It was all so new to me.
 I felt like I was spinning out of control and I had no one to catch me when I fell.

 My pencil couldn’t keep up with the words pouring out of my head.
 I wrote at least three full pages of details of what I could remember.
 I tried to make sense of it all.
 When I was finished, I felt that spinning in my head stop.
 The weight of that shocking event had been released.
 I wasn’t done being sad, but this was my first step to be able to breathe again.